zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 > For Adorno, a perceived existential threat triggers a flight from freedom and a desperate embrace of domination, manifesting in three interconnected phenomena: the rise of the authoritarian personality, the hypnotic palliative of the culture industry, and the violent logic of identity thinking.

 As Hegel sees, conflict is a necessary and rational force for the betterment of an ethical order.
-It's necessary, however, to model this (representation of) violence towards it being (symbolically) inscribed in peace.
+It's necessary, however, to model this (representation of) violence towards it being (symbolically) inscribed in peaceful resolution.
 Adorno's negative dialectics offer a movement towards remaining open to this very possibility of conflict.

 > Negative dialectics is a mode of thought that constantly resists the temptation to arrive at a final, positive synthesis.
 It is a thinking that remains focused on the "non-identical," on what is left over, excluded, and forgotten by our concepts.
 A politics informed by negative dialectics would be one that constantly questions and critiques its own categories, that remains open to the particularity of individual experience, and that refuses to find solace in the easy answers of a fixed identity.